How much protection does immunization give

 Immunization gives a certain amount of protection to an individual but a great deal more to the population as a whole.
 And whether somebody who has been immunized gets whooping cough or not depends on a great many other factors as well.
 Vaccine manufacturers tend to quote protection levels of about 80%.

 Most people are surprised when an immunized individual gets it.
 But it should not cause surprise.
 It is a complex organism which needs to be attacked in several different ways at once to stop it infecting.
-The natural infection provides these ways for the future, but vaccine is a poor substitute for the real thing and it is only able to do a poor imitation of natural infection.
 Whether you get it or not depends primarily on whether you come into contact with it.
 If everybody else has been immunized then the bug never gets much of a chance to spread itself around, so you may never come into contact with it.
 If nobody is immunized then it will always be around and you will come into contact with it so often that even if you have been immunized you will get it sooner or later when your resistance is lowered by having a cold or something similar.

 What we do know is that when a population of children gets immunized the number of cases falls dramatically, and it is enough to ask of a vaccine that it should do that.
 It is also generally agreed that individual protection falls quite rapidly after the last shot, so that 5 years later the amount of protection may have fallen to quite a low level.